ecmwf/earthkit-workflows/docs/introduction.md

 Alternatively, if ``None`` is provided instead of a dictionary, the graph is executed using a thread pool and the CPU cost and memory are measured using a resource meter and attached to the resulting ``TaskGraph`` object.

+**Currently, the feature for determining resources via execution is disabled due to dependence on ``ResourceMeter`` in pproc, which can not be imported without bringing in dependencies on eccodes**

 Schedulers
 ----------